top of page

 SCCT 2014 to NOW!

 In 2014, a group of aspiring actors took a class at the Western Institute for Life Long Learning, a part of Western New Mexico University (WNMU) in Silver City, NM.
-Out of that class, Silver City Community Theatre (SCCT) developed and became established as nonprofit in November 2014.
+Out of that class, Silver City Community Theatre (SCCT) developed and became established as a nonprofit in November 2014.
 Founders included Phyllis & Jim McQuaide, Sharyn McDonald, Randy Carr, Billie Turrieta, Theresa Murphy, and Marjorie Alkire.
-SCCT’s goal is to entertain Silver City and Grant County audiences by producing fun, thought provoking, and periodically original works.
-And, not coincidentally, to enable those aspiring actors to act.
-SCCT’s first production was “A Twilight Christmas,” an original work written and performed by SCCT members.

 From 2014 through 2020, SCCT staged two to three major productions a year including: “Deathtrap,” by Ira Levin; “Over the River and Through the Woods” by Joe DiPietro; “A Murder Is Announced” and “Then There Were None,” by Agatha Christie; “Don’t Drink the Water,” by Woody Allen; “The Days Are As Grass,” by Carol Hall; “Love Letters,” by A.R.
 Gurney; “Next of Kin,” by Ron Simonian; “Last of the Red Hot Lovers,” by Neil Simon; and “Relationships in Review,” an original musical revue curated by the SCCT ensemble.
 In addition, SCCT performed dinner theater, readings and monologues in local coffee houses.
 In July 2019, SCCT presented a 10-minute play-writing workshop, and their subsequent 10-Minute Play Contest received submissions from playwrights nationwide.
 The contest winners (including two SCCT members) were performed via “An Evening of 10-minute Plays.” to enthusiastic audiences.